 Walkabout provides trips each weekend and break for all Baylor students at all skill levels from a day hike on the Cumberland Trail, to trekking in the Himalayas.
-Walkabout does not assume that we know what experience each student "needs" to have on a Walkabout trip.
-We provide the opportunity for self-discovery and the chance for students to develop relationships with their classmates and teachers.
+Walkabout does not assume to know what experience each student "needs" to have on a trip.
+The leaders provide the opportunity for self-discovery and the chance for students to develop relationships with their classmates and teachers.
 Beyond that, trip content and direction develop according to the changing needs and ambitions of the students.

 With the addition of boarding students and the transition into upper school, the freshman year is a transitional time in developing relationships with classmates, faculty, and older students.
 During the Freshman Trip to Camp Alpine in Mentone, Ala., 35 older students guide the freshman class through two days and nights of outdoor adventures, square dancing, and most importantly – the profound opportunity to relax together.
 Click here for Freshman Trip information and forms

-The Senior Trip to Camp Chattooga in Mountain Rest, S.C., has been the cornerstone of the Walkabout program since the early 1970s..
-Seniors spend the last eight days of their Baylor careers on a wilderness adventure that includes a service component with the National Forest Service.
+The Senior Trip to Camp Chatuga in the mountains of South Carolina, has been the cornerstone of the Walkabout program since the early 1970s..
+Seniors spend the last seven days of their Baylor careers on a wilderness adventure that includes a service component with the National Forest Service.
 Ironically, for many, one of their last experiences at Baylor is their first exposure to Walkabout and often one of their most coveted memories.
 Click here for Senior Trip information and forms.

 The Joe "Sarge" Key Award Trip

-The Joe "Sarge" Key Award Trip was initiated in 1992 for the purpose of honoring Baylor students of admirable character whose selfless efforts might otherwise go unrecognized by the school or by their peers.
-Each year a group of students is nominated by their peers and selected to travel (all expenses are paid) to the snowy peaks of Colorado for seven days of backpacking and easy mountaineering late July.
+The Joe "Sarge" Key Award Trip was created for the purpose of honoring Baylor students of admirable character whose selfless efforts might otherwise go unrecognized by the school or by their peers.
+Each year a group of students is nominated by their peers and selected to travel (all expenses are paid) to Acadia National Park in Maine for seven days of hiking in late July.
 Through this experience, students become aware of the power of their quiet leadership style.

 Trekking and religious study in Ladakh, India

 Baylor students who participate in the biannual trip to India have the rare opportunity to observe traditional Tibetan culture and religion while living and working in small Himalayan villages.
-For 35 days, students find themselves immersed in the culture – studying Tibetan religion, trekking in the Himalayan mountains, meeting with Tibetan refugees, and working with the dZi Foundation to construct environmentally friendly sanitary facilities. http://www.dzifoundation.org/
+For 35 days, students find themselves immersed in the culture – studying Tibetan religion, trekking and kayaking in the Himalayan mountains, and visiting children in the Sikkim Happiness Home.